 However, the recent undertaking of a more senior management role within the Civil Service brought an end to his days as a rugby referee:

-“I’ve been very lucky with the civil service; there’s a work-sharing scheme that I was able to utilize for a long time.
+“I’ve been very lucky with the civil service; there’s a work-sharing scheme that I was able to utilise for a long time.
 I was working on a three day a week.

 So, I’ll be off every Monday and Friday that allowed me the flexibility to travel to games on the weekends whenever I needed to.”

-“I thought I could do the three-day-a-week in the Civil Service and do Rugby, but I had no time for anything else in my life, time for family, visit relations or and you know anything else.
+“I thought I could do the three-day-a-week in the Civil Service and do rugby, but I had no time for anything else in my life: time for family, visit relations or anything else.
 That’s kind of out the window when you’re juggling both of those things.”

-While the strain of trying to juggle both roles was acknowledged, Clancy took a career break from the civil service to take up Rugby Union refereeing on a full-time basis in the last two years:
+While the strain of trying to balance both roles was acknowledged, Clancy took a career break from the civil service to take up rugby refereeing on a full-time basis in the last two years: